gerhynes/java-notes/README.md

 ## Access Limitations and Multiple Inheritance

-When a Subclass inherits from a Superclass, not everything is inherited.
+When a subclass inherits from a superclass, not everything is inherited.

 - Constructors are not inherited (they're technically not members of a class)
 - Public and protected methods and fields are inherited